splitwise/TokenAutoComplete/README.md

+### Planning note

+If you're already using the library, I'm looking at redesigning some of the core components to make this library more reliable and deal with some lingering bugs.
+Please give me feedback on how you're using it [here](https://github.com/splitwise/TokenAutoComplete/issues/272)

 ### Upgrading from 1.* to 2.0

 There is one breaking change from 1.* to 2.0.
 You need to extend ```TokenCompleteTextView<Object>``` instead of ```TokenCompleteTextView```.